Hauser Gymnasium - Hauser Jets

 Capacity: 1,573

-Food & Beverage 3
+Food & Beverage 4

 Atmosphere 4

-The student section is dubbed the Danger Zone and the small group of 50 students dress up in theme outfits, stand, stomp, and cheer throughout the game in support of their Jets.
-They are small in size but are deafeningly loud to pose havoc to any would-be opponent attempting a free throw.
+The student section is dubbed the Danger Zone, and the small group of 50 students dress up in theme outfits, stand, stomp, and cheer throughout the game in support of their Jets.
+They are small in size but are deafeningly loud to cause havoc to any would-be opponent attempting a free throw.
 During halftime and after the game, the student group continues the celebrations with more cheering and dancing around the court.

 Student Section at Hauser Jets, Photo by Marc Viquez, Stadium Journey

-The players take the court with the sounds of jet engines blasting in the background and an enthusiastic public address announcer pumps even more energy and excitement into the stands.
-The sound system works quite well and it’s hard not to get excited about the opening tip-off.
+The players take the court with the sounds of jet engines blasting in the background, and an enthusiastic public address announcer pumps even more energy and excitement into the stands.
+The sound system works quite well, and it’s hard not to get excited about the opening tip-off.
 Fans stand and clap during the playing of the school fight song.

 Multiple black and white school championship banners hang against the walls of the upper deck seating area.
 The railings of the upper level are adorned with mini-painted silver jets, conference opponent banners hang at the center railing, and the school’s 2006 state championship banner is front and center from the rafters.